As part of installing required components

 , and specify a user name and password for the administrative account.

-installation option and proceed through the wizard accepting defaults until the Database Engine Configuration
+- In the SQL Server 2019 Setup wizard, proceed through the steps accepting defaults until the Database Engine Configuration step:

 After you've installed SQL Server, you'll need to configure it to use TCP/IP.
 Follow these steps: